hpj1992/harshit_site/content/posts/clean-coder.md

 ## Let's Understand More

 ### Professionalism
 Professionals take responsibilities.
 You can not take pride and honor in something that you can not be held accountable for.
 Take responsibility to complete the clean code on time, and if not possible, take responsibility to communicate early.
 Shipping incomplete/faulty code/build is bound to fail.
 Any code you are not certain about is a faulty code.
-Only way to avoid it is to test, test and test.
+Only way to avoid it is to test, test and retest.
 QA should find nothing.
 And if it is hard to test, refactor/rewrite.
 They key thing is to keep your hands dirty in code all the time.
-The more changes you make, the more you know the code, the more you test and the better estimates.
+The more changes you make, the more you know the code.
+The more you test, the better you estimate.
 Repeat this cycle all the time.

 ### Saying NO
 When your manager tells you that X module has to be ready by tomorrow, he is pursuing and defending one of his objectives.
 He is doing his job.
-If you know full well that getting model X by tomorrow is impossible, then you are not doing your job if you say "Ok, I will try.
-I might work extra hours".
-The only way to do your job, at that point, is to say "No, that is impossible."
-Your manager is counting on your to defend your objectives as aggressively as he defends his.
+If you know well that getting X by tomorrow is impossible, then you are not doing your job if you say *"Ok, I will try.
+I might work extra hours"*.
+The only way to do your job, at that point, is to say *"No, that is impossible."* Your manager is counting on your to defend your objectives as aggressively as he defends his.
 That is how the two of you are going to get to the best possible outcome.

 ~~~~
 The most important time to say no is when the stakes are highest.
 The higher the stakes, the more valuable no becomes.